cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 * `--exclude-credentials` - Exclude credentials from the snapshot
 * `--exclude-logs` - Exclude logs from the snapshot
 * `--exclude-events` - Exclude events from the snapshot
-*  `-t, --tenant-name TEXT` - The name of the tenant of the snapshot.
-If unspecified, the current tenant is used.

 &nbsp;